Spanish metalworkers call off strike after pay rise deal - KESQ

 Spanish metalworkers call off strike after pay rise deal

-MADRID (AP) — Metalworkers in the southern Spanish province of Cádiz are returning to work after trade unions reached a pay agreement with employers.
-The agreement still needs to be approved by workers, who will vote in a ballot Friday.
-Details of the deal were not immediately made public.
+MADRID (AP) — Metalworkers in the southern Spanish province of Cadiz are returning to work after trade unions reached a pay agreement with employers.
+The agreement was approved by workers in a ballot Thursday.
 The open-ended strike began Nov.
 16, with street protests at times turning violent as riot police clashed with strikers and their supporters.
 Workers demanded a pay rise in line with the surging inflation rate, which in October stood at 5.5%.
-In the meantime, the wages of many people have stagnated.
+Now, they agreed to a three year increase of 2% plus a plus a formula that partially adjusts for inflation if it continues rising in the future.